prateekgrover-in/multimodal-cellular-processing/README.md

+# TODO

+1. Divide modules into separate files, confirm installation on fresh system.
+2. Guide generic sizes for import.
+3. Add references to presentation and thesis.

-# Source Code for Multimodal-Cellular-Processing Plugin (Incomplete Docs)
+# Source Code for Multimodal-Cellular-Processing Plugin

 This repository contains source code for analyzing cell cultures using microscopy and impedance data, tailored to the experimental setup at imec.